Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 ![intellij keepass](./images/intellij-keepass.png)

-### Sign in Visual Studio Code for VisualStudioCodeCredential
+### Sign in Visual Studio Code Azure Extension for VisualStudioCodeCredential

 The Visual Studio Code authentication is handled by an integration with the Azure Account extension.
 To use, install the Azure Account extension, then use View->Command Palette to execute the “Azure: Sign In” command: